Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Overall, memory care in Moss Point tends to be more expensive than other types of senior living due to the specialized care required for individuals with cognitive impairments.
 The costs in Moss Point are also relatively lower than those in larger cities in the state, making it a more affordable option for families seeking quality care in a smaller community.

-When trying to find memory care units in Ocean Springs, Mississippi, you will come across The Gardens as a wonderful and upscale dementia and memory care option that is situated at 1260 Ocean Springs Road in 39564 zip code.
-It provides a maximum capacity of 72 Alzheimer’s and memory care units.
-The Gardens provides services such as care plans that promote independence, help with grooming and getting dressed and color-coordinated rooms to help with memory.
-The Gardens provides dementia and Alzheimer’s care not just to seniors in Ocean Springs, but also to Jackson county older adults.
+When looking for memory care centers in Ocean Springs, Mississippi, you will come across The Gardens as a wonderful and luxurious dementia and memory care option that is located at 1260 Ocean Springs Road in 39564 zip code.
+It provides a maximum capacity of 72 dementia care units.
+The Gardens offers services like personalized meal plans, pet therapy and dining assistance during meals.
+The Gardens offers dementia care not just to seniors in Ocean Springs, but also to Jackson county older adults.

 When considering memory care options in Moss Point, Mississippi, understanding how to pay for such services is crucial for families and individuals.
 Memory care is specialized care for individuals with Alzheimer's, dementia, or other cognitive impairments, and it often requires a higher level of attention and support.
 While Medicare is a common option for senior care, it has specific guidelines and limitations regarding memory care coverage in Moss Point, Mississippi.